sapientgov/psyduck-service/README.md

 # Psyduck
-A boilerplate set or ruby services.
+A boilerplate set of ruby services.

 ## Prerequisites
 * Ruby 2.3.1